HappyHorse 1.0 Coming SoonLearn More

 • Choose Seedance 2.0 if you need up to 15s clips and a workflow built around multiple reference types.

-• Choose Veo 3.1 if you want Google's documented short-clip workflow with scene extension and explicit video-only versus video-plus-audio pricing.
+• Choose Veo 3.1 if you want Google's documented short-clip workflow with scene extension and a clearer audio-first operating model.

 • Treat this as a workflow-fit decision, not a universal quality verdict.